PaddyVomDorf/FS25_KeepStubble/README.md

   Then count up from there until you reach the desired result, and enter that number here.
   You can also test this without restarting the game.
 Simply change the values, save the file, briefly select a different profile in-game, then switch back to your desired profile — your changes will be active immediately!
+- volunteerGrain: Should volunteer grain grow after tillage? (true/false)
+- volunteerGrainChance: The chance in % at which volunteer crop can grow.
 - New/custom crops: You can easily add your own crops following the same pattern.